SeanSun6814/WaterfallExplorer/README.md

 Navigate to the destination folder, hit `Ctrl + M` to move.
 Alternatively, use the right click context menu.

+## Rename item

+To rename a file or folder, first hover over it and hit `Ctrl + R`.
+Alternatively, use the right click context menu.
+Follow popup to complete the renaming action.

 ## Delete item

 To move a file or folder, first hover over it and hit `Ctrl + Delete`.
 Alternatively, use the right click context menu.